The Rick Simpson story:

 Use a big container – clean and empty – with a small hole on its upper lid and place a funnel in the hole, as well as several coffee filters inside the funnel.
 Pour the mixture of solvent and oil from the first and second clean-ups through the coffee filters to remove undesired plant debris.
 Once the mixture has been filtered, it is ready for the evaporation stage.

 To separate the solvent from the oil, use a rice cooker/steamer with 2 temperature levels and a hole in the upper part.
 Make sure that the rice cooker is placed in a well-ventilated area; place a fan close to it to dissipate the vapours produced when the solvent is heated.
 Rice cookers are designed for not overcooking the rice, with inner temperature sensors that will gradually decrease the temperature as the internal heat increases.
-If the temperature gets too high when producing oil, some cannabinoids contained in the resin will be vapourized, something that you don’t want to happen.
+If the temperature gets too high when producing oil, some cannabinoids contained in the resin will be vaporized, something that you don’t want to happen.
 For this reason, I strongly recommend to all beginners using rice cookers, since it eliminates the risk of issues like this.
 Of course, the rice cooker used must work properly.

 When the level of the rice cooker decreases to a thickness of about 5cm, add a few drops of water to the mixture.
 Usually, 10-12 drops for every 500gr of buds will be enough at this stage of the extraction.

-Such a small amount of water will allow a better evaporation of the remaining solvent, for the evaporation temperature of water is higher than that of the solvent.
+Such a small amount of water will allow better evaporation of the remaining solvent, for the evaporation temperature of the water is higher than that of the solvent.
 When the level has decreased enough, I wear protective gloves to lift it and shake it a little bit – to mix its contents – until the cooker automatically reduces the temperature level.

 When all the solvent has been evaporated, you will hear a crack produced by the oil in the cooker.
 You will also notice that small bubbles are formed in the oil.
 Do not worry if you see a little smoke or vapour appearing from the oil, for this vapour is mainly produced by the water drops that we added before.
 Once the rice cooker automatically lowers its temperature to the minimum, gently pour its content into a stainless steel container.
 A small amount of oil, very difficult to recover, will remain inside the cooker; you can take a piece of hard bread to absorb the remaining oil, but take caution with the dosage and remember that, when ingested, this oil can take 1-2 hours to produce effects, which can be strongly narcotic.